Learn

 Can dermal filler be dissolved if I do not like the result?

 Yes, most dermal fillers (hyaluronic acid products) can be dissolved using an enzyme called hyaluronidase.
-This is one of the major advantages of hyaluronic acid fillers – if you are unhappy with results, the treatment is reversible.
+This is one of the major advantages of dermal fillers, if you are unhappy with results, the treatment is reversible.
 The dissolution is quick (results visible within hours to a few days) and typically costs less than the…

 How quickly does filler dissolve after treatment?